The story

 Kind polymorphism

-Just as there are polymorphic types such as [a] -> [a]
+Just as there are polymorphic types such as [a] -> [a], there are

 The distinction between types with and without inhabitants stand on solid ground in GHC and leads to beautiful generalisations over types that have inhabitants.
 We now explore that.